Do Go On - 373 - The Star Wars Holiday Special

 It's backwards down there in Melbourne.

-But now we're up here in Sydney.
+But now we're up here in city.

-So, basically, you've just been asked to do a couple of trivia nights.
+So basically, you've just been asked to do a couple of trivia nights.

 We're doing one for Apple, one of the biggest businesses in the world tomorrow.